 On the main rankings page, you can see details about where keywords rank, trends of rank, and the total search volume.
 Scroll down below this table to the graph and select “SERP Features” in the sub-navigation.
 This report will show you how many of the tracked keywords have search features either for your website or for your competitors.
 For example, in this graph, we can see that this website doesn’t use any review related search features, but competitors do—that might indicate an opportunity to use reviews schema on the website to better compete in the search results.

 I want to thank SE Ranking for giving Elementive access to this trial.
-It is a solid tool that provides a lot of information about a website’s performance, including several reports that are very helpful for understanding the technical SEO performance of that website and the actions you need to take to improve performance.
+SE Ranking is a solid tool and it provides a lot of useful information about a website’s SEO performance, including several reports that are helpful for understanding the technical SEO factors and problems that need to be improved.
 As you are evaluating SEO tools for your SEO work, I would recommend trying out SE Ranking to see if it can be a good tool for your specific needs.

 For more information about the technical SEO factors you do need to pay attention to, please consider checking out my book, Tech SEO Guide.
 Buy it now on Amazon.
 Or, for more personalized help, please contact me today to discuss how your website is performing.